-SB21-084, County Authority on Roughed-In Roads

-SB 84 clarifies that counties have the authority to prohibit motor vehicles from travelling on roughed-in roads.
+SB21-084, County Authority on Roughed-In Roads SB 84 clarifies that counties have the authority to prohibit motor vehicles from travelling on roughed-in roads.
 The bill defines "roughed-in roads" as areas of ground that have been cut with the intention of making a roadway but have not been improved enough to qualify as a roadway.
-The bill has passed the General Assembly and a bill signing ceremony has been scheduled.
+The bill passed the House Transportation and Local Government Committee last week on a unanimous vote and was subsequently passed by the full House.
+It now heads to the Governor's desk for signature.
 Position: Support Sponsors: Sen. Smallwood, Rep. Gray